Roosevelt Hotel (Manhattan): Republican Party use

 During the mid-20th century, several Republican Party candidates and campaigns used the Roosevelt Hotel.
 For example, the National Republican Congressional Committee opened an office at the hotel in 1930, and Fiorello La Guardia operated a campaign office at the Roosevelt during the 1941 New York City mayoral election.
+The hotel also contained the national campaign offices of numerous Republican U.S. presidential candidates.
 Between 1943 and 1954, the New York state government maintained an office at the Roosevelt Hotel for Governor Thomas E. Dewey, who occupied suites 1525 through 1531 at the Roosevelt.
 Dewey's campaign for the 1944 United States presidential election was headquartered on the 10th floor, and Dewey, his family, and his staff listened to election returns from his 15th-floor suite during the 1948 presidential election.
 Although Dewey retired as New York's governor in 1954, he continued to visit the Roosevelt's barbershop every Tuesday until he died.

-The hotel also contained the national campaign offices of numerous Republican U.S. presidential candidates, and it housed Dwight D. Eisenhower's New York campaign offices during the 1952 presidential election.
+The hotel housed Dwight D. Eisenhower's New York campaign offices during the 1952 presidential election.
 In addition, John Lindsay had an office at the Roosevelt in 1958, during his candidacy for the House of Representatives; when Lindsay won the 1965 New York City mayoral election, his staffers celebrated in the Roosevelt's ballroom.
 By the early 1970s, Republican politicians no longer frequented the Roosevelt.
 Even so, the New York County Republican Committee was headquartered within Dewey's former suites in 1971, remaining there until at least the 1980s.

 Use as filming location

 The Roosevelt Hotel has appeared in several films and TV shows.
-Part of the 2012 thriller Man on a Ledge was filmed on the hotel's roof, while a scene from the 1987 drama film Wall Street was shot inside the ballroom.
-The films Boiler Room, Monday Night Mayhem, Hoax, 1408, Hanky Panky, French Connection, and Quiz Show, as well as Maid in Manhattan, were also partially filmed in the hotel.
+A scene from the 1987 drama film Wall Street was shot inside the ballroom.
+The films Boiler Room, Monday Night Mayhem, Hoax, 1408, Hanky Panky, French Connection, and Quiz Show, as well as Presumed Innocent, Malcolm X, and Maid in Manhattan, were also partially filmed in the hotel.
 In addition, the majority of the 2012 film Man on a Ledge was shot on the Roosevelt's roof; a replica of a hotel room had to be hoisted to the roof during filming.
 The television series The Bachelor was shot at the Roosevelt Hotel.
 The hotel also frequently appeared in the TV series Mad Men; according to The New York Times, "executives and secretaries [met] for midday romps" in the series.
 In 2012, to celebrate the series' fifth season, the Roosevelt began selling Mad Men-themed vacation packages.